 Code numbers try to reflect both an individual's tax allowances and reliefs and also any tax they may owe on employment benefits and in some cases other types of income.
 For many employees things are simple.
 They will have a set salary or wage and only a basic personal allowance.
-Their code number will be 1150L and the right amount of tax should be paid under PAYE.
+Their code number will be 1185L and the right amount of tax should be paid under PAYE.
 However, for those who are provided with employment benefits the code number is generally adjusted to collect the tax due so that there are no nasty underpayment surprises.
 HMRC may also try to collect tax on untaxed income, tax on dividends and tax owing for an earlier year.

-For Scottish resident taxpayers the suffix 'S' is included in the tax code and denotes that the

-Scottish higher rate point of £31,500 applies to an employee's pay, rather than the £33,500 which applies across the rest of the United Kingdom.
+For Scottish taxpayers a letter 'S' is included in the tax code and denotes that the Scottish income tax rates apply to an employee's pay, rather than the rates and bands which apply across the rest of the United Kingdom (see the Family Matters section of this guide for details of rates and bands).